jometzg/first-livy-airflow/README.md

 # Airflow Custom Operator

-This project provides a custom Apache Airflow operator, `MyCustomOperator`, designed to extend the functionality of Airflow workflows.
+This project provides a custom Apache Airflow operator, `CustomLivyOperator`, designed to extend the functionality of Airflow workflows.

 ## Overview

-The `MyCustomOperator` allows users to define custom tasks within their Airflow DAGs, enabling more complex workflows tailored to specific needs.
+The `CustomLivyOperator` attempts to fix the integration issues observed when using the LivyOperator in Microsoft Fabric.
+The issues would require workarounds that utilised LivyHooks to put update code in the DAG - which is untidy.

+This version specialises the normal LivyOperator to embed these changes so that the DAG can be much more clean.

 ## Installation